junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 Missions are the heart of EVN.
 Like KC, there is a order & prerequisite for some missions, mainly the storyline ones.
 Some missions are offered as you land, some at the bar, and some through mission BBS.
 If you decline or abort missions, you usually don't get another chance (unless you made a copy of your pilot file, or use plugins).
 There are repeating generic passenger/cargo missions sorta like the daily quests, but neither pay much.

 ## Equipment
 Like ships, you generally can't get a specific piece of equipment at will, you need to build equipment.
-Or farm ships for specific equipment, for whatever desireable [Isuzu](https://danbooru.donmai.us/posts/1896340) & [Shimakaze](https://danbooru.donmai.us/posts/1680914) have, but apparently it's not done anymore?
+Or farm ships for specific equipment, for whatever desireable [Isuzu](https://danbooru.donmai.us/posts/1896340) & [Shimakaze](https://danbooru.donmai.us/posts/1680914) have, but apparently it's not done anymore for those ships?
+In some cases, you need to farm a (rare) ship and then remodel them to get rare equipment.
+All part of normal gameplay.

 In EVN, you just buy equipment, but you don't have access to everything.
 You need to play the storyline to unlock more outfits and gain the trust of a government.